ewradcliffe/restaurant-booking-system/README.md

 ###### Interactivity.
 The main buttons have been increased in size.
 They change colour when hovered over to make it clear to users they can be clicked.

-designers finalise the product's features such as colour, typography, and visual elements that the user will interact with

 ### Testing
 Both manual and automated tests were used in the testing of the programme.